rapidsai/cuml/cpp/DEVELOPER_GUIDE.md

 2. Provide a proper C-binding to interface with languages that don't understand C++ Thus, this section lays out guidelines for managing state along the API of cuML.

-### Across `libcuml++.so` aka our C++ interface
-Functions exposed via the cuML-C++ layer must be stateless.
-Meaning, they must accept all the required inputs, parameters and outputs in their argument list only, which should meet the requirements listed below.
-In other words, the [stateful API](#scikit-learn-esq-stateful-api-in-c) should always be a wrapper around the stateless methods, NEVER the other way around.
-That said, internally, these stateless functions are free to create their own temporary classes, as long as they are not exposed on the interface of `libcuml++.so`.
+### General guideline

-Things which are OK to be exposed on the interface:
+Functions exposed via the base cuML-c++ layer must be stateless.
+Things that are OK to be expoesd on the interface:
 1. Any [POD](https://en.wikipedia.org/wiki/Passive_data_structure) - one can use [std::is_pod](https://en.cppreference.com/w/cpp/types/is_pod) in C++11 to check POD types.
 2. `cumlHandle` - since it stores GPU-related state which has nothing to do with the model/algo state.
 3. Pointers to POD types (explicitly putting it out, even though can be considered as a POD).
+Internally, for the C++ base layer atleast, these stateless functions are free to use their own temporary classes, as long as they are not exposed on the interface.

+### `libcuml++.so` (aka C++ API)
 Taking decisiontree-classifier algo as an example, the following way of exposing its API would be wrong according to the guidelines in this section.
 Because, this API exposes a non-POD C++ class object along the interface of `libcuml++.so`.
 ```cpp
 template <typename T>